darcien/blog/content/p/airgradient/index.md

 Steps I did for compiling the firmware:
-1. Copy the AirGradient config YAML and `secrets.yaml`, save them in a new directory somehere in the computer.
+1. Copy the AirGradient config YAML and `secrets.yaml`, save them in a new directory somewhere in the computer.
 2. Modify the config as needed, the instruction comments in there is pretty self explanatory.
    While editing the YAML, the editor IDE might complain about "Unresolved tag: !secret".
    It's fine to ignore those warnings.